theupdateframework/pep-on-pypi-with-tuf/README.rst

 security add-on to a software updater or package manager.
 The framework integrates best security practices such as separating role responsibilities, adopting the many-man rule for signing packages, keeping signing keys offline, and revocation of expired or compromised signing keys.
+For example, attackers would have to steal multiple signing keys stored independently to compromise a role responsible for specifying a repository's available files.
+Another role responsible for indicating the latest snapshot of the repository may have to be similarly compromised, and independent of the first compromised role.

 The proposed integration will allow modern package managers such as pip [3]_ to be more secure against various types of security attacks on PyPI and protect users from such attacks.
 Specifically, this PEP describes how PyPI processes should be adapted to generate and incorporate TUF metadata (i.e., the minimum security model).
-The minimum security model supports verification of PyPI distributions that are signed with keys stored on PyPI.
-Distributions uploaded by developers are signed by PyPI and immediately available for download.
+The minimum security model supports verification of PyPI distributions that are signed with keys stored on PyPI: distributions uploaded by developers are signed by PyPI, require no action from developers (other than uploading distribution), and are immediately available for download.
+The minimum security model also minimizes PyPI administrative responsibilities by automating much of the signing process.

 This PEP does not prescribe how package managers such as pip should be adapted to install or update projects from PyPI with TUF metadata.
 Package managers interested in adopting TUF on the client side may consult TUF's `library documentation`__, which exists for this purpose.
-Support for project distributions that are signed by developers (maximum security model) is also not proposed in this PEP, but is left as a possible future extension.
-The maximum security model extension is outlined in the appendix and covered in detail in PEP XXX [VD: Link to PEP once it is completed].
+Support for project distributions that are signed by developers (maximum security model) is also not discussed in this PEP, but is outlined in the appendix as a possible future extension, and covered in detail in PEP XXX [VD: Link to PEP once it is completed].
+The maximum security model requires more PyPI administrative work, but none by clients.

+[VD: Must also mention build farm, miniLock, and other out-of-scope features]

 __ https://github.com/theupdateframework/tuf/tree/develop/tuf/client#updaterpy